Camble/Safe-Power-Monitor/README.md

 cd ~;git clone https://github.com/Camble/Safe-Power-Monitor.git
 ```

-Now, launch the script and test that it's working properly
+Now, launch the script and test that it's working properly.
+At this point, your /boot/config.txt will be amended automatically (if required).
 ```
 python ~/Safe-Power-Monitor/safe_power_monitor.py
 ```